 Attached is the status and power levels of my modem at approximately 70 degrees outside after a reboot.
 As you can see there is already a percentage of corrected octets on it, with no load put on the modem.

-Review about: Suddenlink Cable Tv Service.
+Product or Service Mentioned: Suddenlink Cable Tv Service.

 Reason of review: Unresolved technical issue.